 Secondary 4 Class Photos (Page 25-51)

-In this yearbook, the graduating classes get a two-pager spread for each of their classes.
-It’s too bad these pictures are all in black and white because the school apparently was a bit of a cheapskate.
+In this yearbook, the graduating classes got a two-page spread for each of their classes.
+It’s too bad these pictures are all in black and white because the school apparently was a bit of a cheapskate back then.

-We had two uniforms that you can see in various shots through the book — the ones with the white collars and dark blue skirts/shorts/pants are the proper school uniforms, and the ones with the dark (blue) collars are the PE uniforms.
-Pants are worn by male students in Sec 3 and 4, shorts in Sec 1 and 2.
-Ties are optional but mandated for prefects, on special occasions like this, and I think possibly mandated once a week on Monday or something anyway (I might be wrong, been a while).
-There will be more on this in my Shrine of Memories.
+We had two uniforms that you can see in various shots through the book — the ones with the white collars and dark blue skirts/shorts/pants were the proper school uniforms, and the ones with the dark (blue) collars were the PE uniforms.
+Pants were worn by male students in Sec 3 and 4, shorts in Sec 1 and 2.
+Ties are optional but mandated for prefects, on special occasions like this, and I think possibly mandated once a week on Monday or Friday or something anyway (I might be wrong, been a while).

 I don’t actually know anyone in these lineups, except maybe some people from my Scouts troupe that I honestly didn’t care for.
-There were no GEP graduating classes either — the first GEP intake class in Dunman High were in 1996, so they were only Sec 2 at this point.
+There were no GEP graduating classes either — the first GEP intake classes in Dunman High entered in 1996, so they were only in Secondary 2 at this point.

 Secondary 1-3 Class Photos (Page 52-68)

 Again, it’s a shame that these photos are in black and white, but at least we were individually given a coloured version of our own class photo.
 Here’s my class one — 1L.
-Detailed introductions to these precious friends will be made in the Shrine of Memories section of my blog.
+Detailed introductions to these precious friends will be made elsewhere in my blog.

 1K and 1L (page 57) were the people I were closest with, as both classes together made up the 1997 batch of Gifted Education Program (GEP) students.
 Most of us were close to people in both classes because most of us came to Dunman High from the same four primary schools that offered GEP.
 We were basically one extended class split into two.
 We also knew a couple people in 2K/2L (page 63), they were basically the first batch of GEP students, the pioneers from the year before us.
 Basically our senpais.